-5. The corporation, for its 5 most recent tax years ending before the loss, derived more than 50% of its gross receipts from sources other than royalties, rents, dividends, interest, annuities, and gains from sales and exchanges of stocks or securities.
-(If the corporation was in existence for at least 1 tax year but fewer than 5 tax years ending before the loss, the 50% test applies for the tax years ending before the loss.
-If the corporation was not in existence for at least 1 tax year ending before the loss, the 50% test applies for the entire period ending before the loss.)
-However, the 50% test does not apply if the corporation's deductions (other than the net operating loss and dividends-received deductions) exceeded its gross income during that period.
+5. The corporation, for its 5 most recent tax years ending before the date of the loss, derived more than 50% of its gross receipts from sources other than royalties, rents, dividends, interest, annuities, and gains from sales and exchanges of stocks or securities.
+(If the corporation was in existence for at least ' tax year but fewer than 5 tax years ending before the date of the loss, the 50% test applies for the tax years ending before that date.
+If the corporation was not in existence for at least 1 tax year ending before the date of the loss, the 50% test applies for the entire period ending before that date.)
+The 50% test does not apply if the corporation's deductions (other than the net operating loss and dividends-received deductions) exceeded its gross income during the applicable period.
+But this exception to the 50% test applies only if the corporation was largely an operating company within the 5 most recent tax years ending before the date of the loss (or, if less, the entire period the corporation was in existence).